johnliu2014/react-demo/readme.md

 - transformer

-webpack can also transform the source code before assembling the modules.
+webpack can also transform the source code before assembling the modules. webpack considers any file that it knows how to concatenate with others and output into a bundle as a module. you can extend this with webpack add-ons called `loaders`, which are functions that transform or analyze the source code before webpack places it in the final output.

 This means you can optimize for performance in production while keeping the source files in a structure that's optimal for ease of development.